- Plastic tumbler media for aluminum and brass parts

 - Short lead time and fast turn around

 Our MOQ is 500kg per type.
 It is easy for us to organize production.
 Also, you have enough amount of media for your production and testing.

 We usually make a 30% advance payment to confirm the order.
-Once production finished, we inform you and send you a photo and video for confirmation.
+Once production is finished, we inform you and send you a photo and video for confirmation.
 You can send your agent to come to check the quality.
 We will organize shipment when we receive the full payment.

 For general order, production time is 15-20 days.
 If your media size is small, then we need extra days to manufacture.

 The nearest ports from our factory are Shanghai, Ningbo, and Yiwu.
 We have daily shipments to Shanghai.
-We can also ship to other locations where your warehouse located.
+We can also ship to other locations where your warehouse is located.